About the Center

 The Center for Southeast Louisiana Studies maintains the Southeastern Louisiana University Archives and Special Collections and provides a closed-stack research library.

-Extensive collections explore the assassination of John F. Kennedy and document the life and political careers of longtime Southeast Louisiana United States Congressman James H. "Jimmie" Morrison and Louisiana Governor Jimmie Davis and other regional political figures.
+Extensive collections explore the assassination of John F. Kennedy and document the life and political careers of longtime Southeast Louisiana United States Congressmen James H. "Jimmie" Morrison and John R. Rarick, Louisiana Governor Jimmie Davis, and and other regional political figures.

 Additional collections highlight the region's antebellum development, Civil War operations, ethnic diversity, and the struggle for civil rights, including:

 - The Carter Plantation Collection documenting Livingston Parish life from the 1830s to present day.

 - Rare editions of regional Civil War-era newspapers.